johntrogan/defender-docs/defender-endpoint/linux-installer-script.md

 ---
-title: Deploy Microsoft Defender for Endpoint on Linux manually
+title: Use the installer script to deploy Microsoft Defender for Endpoint on Linux
-description: Describes how to deploy Microsoft Defender for Endpoint on Linux manually from the command line. ms.service: defender-endpoint ms.author: deniseb
+description: Describes how to deploy Microsoft Defender for Endpoint on Linux using an installer script. ms.service: defender-endpoint ms.author: deniseb
 author: denisebmsft
-ms.reviewer: gopkr
+ms.reviewer: gopkr; meghapriya
 ms.localizationpriority: medium
 manager: deniseb
 audience: ITPro